trustgraph-ai/trustgraph/README.md

 <a href="https://trendshift.io/repositories/17291" target="_blank"><img src="https://trendshift.io/api/badge/repositories/17291" alt="trustgraph-ai%2Ftrustgraph | Trendshift" style="width: 250px; height: 55px;" width="250" height="55"/></a>

-# The context backend for reliable AI
+# The context development platform

 </div>

-LLMs alone hallucinate and diverge from ground truth.
-[TrustGraph](https://trustgraph.ai) is a context system that stores, enriches, and delivers context to LLMs to enable reliable AI agents.
-Think like [Supabase](https://github.com/supabase/supabase) but AI-native and powered by context graphs.
+Building applications that need to know things requires more than a database.
+[TrustGraph](https://trustgraph.ai) is the context development platform: graph-native infrastructure for storing, enriching, and retrieving structured knowledge at any scale.
+Think like [Supabase](https://github.com/supabase/supabase) but built around context graphs: multi-model storage, semantic retrieval pipelines, portable [context cores](#context-cores), and a full developer toolkit out of the box.
+Deploy locally or in the cloud.
+No unnecessary API keys.
+Just context, engineered.

-The context backend:
+The platform:
 - [x] Multi-model and multimodal database system
   - [x] Tabular/relational, key-value
   - [x] Document, graph, and vectors